ax-llm/ax/src/docs/src/content/docs/start/quick.md

 ## Putting it all together

-Use the above AI and a prompt to build a LLM powered program to summarize text.
+Use the above AI and a prompt to build an LLM-powered program to summarize the text.

 ```typescript
 // example.ts